 Winner of the 1999 Leeds Conductor’s Competition, Scottish born Garry Walker studied cello (with Ralph Kirshbaum) and conducting at the Royal Northern College of Music.
 He is now Visiting Professor of Conducting at the Royal Conservatoire of Scotland and takes up the position of Chief Conductor of the Staatsorchester Rheinische Philharmonie Koblenz from September 2017.

-Garry Walker was Permanent Guest Conductor of Royal Philharmonic Orchestra, Principal Guest Conductor of the Royal Scottish National Orchestra (2003–2007), Principal Conductor of Paragon Ensemble and now enjoys a close association with Red Note Ensemble Scotland’s première contemporary music ensemble.
+Garry Walker was Permanent Guest Conductor of Royal Philharmonic Orchestra, Principal Guest Conductor of Royal Scottish National Orchestra, Principal Conductor of Paragon Ensemble and now enjoys a close association with Red Note Ensemble Scotland’s première contemporary music ensemble.

-In the UK Garry Walker has worked with all the BBC orchestras, the Hallé, National Youth Orchestra of Scotland, London Sinfonietta, Royal Liverpool Philharmonic Orchestra, Philharmonia, and City of Birmingham Symphony Orchestra.
+In the UK Garry Walker has worked with all the BBC orchestras, the Hallé, London Sinfonietta, Royal Liverpool Philharmonic Orchestra, Philharmonia, City of Birmingham Symphony Orchestra and National Youth Orchestra of Scotland,.
 Chamber orchestras have included the Northern Sinfonia, Scottish Chamber Orchestra, English Chamber Orchestra and Academy of St Martin’s in the Fields.
 With SCO he has appeared at the St Magnus Festival, with the ECO in Lisbon and the City of London Festival and with ASMF at the Barbican’s Mostly Mozart Festival.
 He regularly appears at the Edinburgh International Festival and in 2003 conducted a notable performance of Mahler’s Symphony No. 2 ‘Resurrection’ with the Royal Scottish National Orchestra.

 Orchestras that he has worked with outside of the UK include the Gothenburg Symphony, Orchestre Philharmonique de Luxembourg, Collegium Musicum Copenhagen, Musikkollegium Winterthur, Deutsches Symphonie Orchester Berlin and Orchestra della Toscana.
 Further afield he has conducted the Adelaide Symphony Orchestra and has had re-invitations to both the Melbourne Symphony Orchestra and Auckland Philharmonia as well as making his US debut with the Utah Symphony Orchestra.